One of the most exciting things about welcoming a new puppy into your home is that you get to choose your new furry

 - You might have a best friend or favorite family member that you’d like to name your puppy after.

 - Think about breed specific names.
-Dog names for a German Shepherd or naming a Siberian Husky will likely have different criteria than what you’d name a Yorkie due to thier size, stature, and personalities.
+Dog names for a German Shepherd or naming a Siberian Husky will likely have different criteria than what you’d name a Yorkie due to their size, stature, and personalities.

 - Rock stars, trendy bands, movie stars, and TV personalities can also have names that would look great on a puppy.
 However, remember that your dog could live until well into his teens, and someone that’s currently hot news might be long forgotten in a few years’ time.